Pycord-Development/pycord-next/README.md

 ## Stability

-While we are working and striving for stability throughout v3, its still quite a new library so breakages can still happen especially with us still being in a pre-alpha stage.
+While we are working and striving for stability throughout v3, it's still quite a new library so breakages can still happen especially with us still being in a pre-alpha stage.